MariamEld/bewitched-sleep/README.md

 ## System Requirments

-Unless no SIG_INT is signaled:
+Unless no SIG_INT is signaled

 1. If there are no students, the TA takes a nap.
 2. If a student comes while the TA is sleeping, they can signal him to awaken him.